-A material breach of contract (sometimes called a “total breach”) is a failure to follow through on a contract in a fundamental way, such that the agreement is deemed “irreparably broken” and the purpose of the contract is defeated.
+A material breach of contract (sometimes called a “total breach”) is a failure to perform obligations under a contract in so fundamental a way that the law considers the agreement to be “irreparably broken” and the purpose of the contract is thereby defeated.

-In all cases of breach of contract – material or not – the non-breaching party may take legal action against the breaching party.
-But only in cases of material breach may the non-breaching party cancel the deal entirely.
+In all cases of breach of contract – material or not – the non-breaching party can sue the breaching party for damages.
+But only in cases of material breach can the non-breaching party cancel the deal entirely.

 - Am I covered under the Jones Act?